 Calvinist Os Guinness in his book Renaissance: The Power of the Gospel However Dark the Times writes about the history of the influence of Christianity in the world and the responsibility of Christian’s to effect change within their culture while also realizing that a sovereign God is continually at work to accomplish his purposes which will culminate in the consummation of all things under the Lordship of Christ.
 This leads Guinness to reflect upon the sovereignty/free will issue.
 Although the controversy is usually stated as the problem between God’s sovereignty and human freedom or free will, in chapter 5 titled “The Dynamics of the Kingdom” Guinness briefly addresses the relationship between “God’s sovereignty” and what he calls “human significance.”
-I take it that his point is that “human significance” is a corollary of human freedom, that is, that even given God’s sovereign activity in the world each of us retains “significance” because, in a genuinely meaningful sense, it is truly we who freely do what we do.
+I take it that his point is that “human significance” is a corollary of human freedom, that is, that even given God’s sovereign activity in the world, each of us retains “significance” because, in a genuinely meaningful sense, it is truly we who freely do what we do.
 This includes that our actions have meaning, value and purpose.
+Such freedom is required for one’s life to have “significance,” that is, in the sense that the human person owns that significance.
 “Significance” and free will, or human freedom, are integrally related.
-But given a deterministic definition of God’s sovereignty the problem remains, and Guinness admits the controversy and proceeds to handle it as follows.
+But given a deterministic definition of God’s sovereignty the problem of our living, choices, decisions and actions being genuinely significant remains.
+And Guinness admits the controversy and proceeds to handle it as follows.

 “Few controversies among Christians are so fruitless as the perennial debate over God’s sovereignty and human significance, and it even pokes its nose into the issues we are discussing here too.
 For when we are thinking of cultural change, is the real work God’s or ours, or both?
 Overall, it is quite clear that the general discussion of the issue has commonly been unproductive.
 Far too many hours have been wasted, far too much ink spilt, and because of the disagreements far too many have dismissed others as not being Christians and have been dismissed by other Christians in their turn.